status-im/swarms/ideas/317-dapps-store.md

 **8. What position/'status' should Status DApps have in it's own store?**

 Once we implement an economic curation mechanism, this question should be answered entirely by that mechanism, not by us.
 We also need to build and market more aggressively some Status Dapps (apart from Quadratic Voting and ENS Usernames).

-### Potential user stories:
-The user stories below need to be detailed and prioritized following the research phase.

-**As a Status user:**
-- I want to easily browse interesting DApps (Design, v1.
-There is also the chance to make it much clearer that each DApp has a open chat/community behind it.
-I think this should be considered and surfaced more in the design too).
-- I want to see new DApps frequently (Design, potential use of an API (gasp)?, v1)
-- I want to see old unusable DApps removed.
-(This is like proving a negative, I don't think it can be done).
-- I want to be confident a DApp is usable / not a scam (Can only be achieved with economic curation mechanism, requires smart contracts, v2)
-- I want to be able to propose a DApp for inclusion (Requires smart contracts, v2).
-- I want to vote for a DApp inclusion (Requires smart contracts, v2).

---

-**As a DApp developer:**
-- I want to be able to propose my DApp for inclusion.
-- I want to vote for my DApp inclusion.

 ## Specification